 Focuses on independent work on a selected project under the direction of a faculty member of the Art and Art History department.
 Prerequisite: consent of instructor.

+ARH-464 Seminar in Art History I (WE)

+See also Art (ART-464 Senior Seminar I WE), p.
+75

-ARH-464 Seminar in Art History I (WE) Introduces the research methods, theories, and curatorial practices affiliated with the discipline of art history.
+Introduces the research methods, theories, and curatorial practices affiliated with the discipline of art history.
 Additionally, students begin crafting their capstone projects in art history, which will be completed in Seminar II.
 Prerequisites: declared major in Art History, Introduction to Art History (ARH-128), one 200-level ARH course, and junior standing.
+ARH-474 Seminar in Art History II & Thesis Project (WE)

+See also Art (ART-474 Senior Seminar II + Senior Exhibition), p.
+75

-ARH-474 Seminar in Art History II & Thesis Project (WE) Completes the capstone research project (i.e. research papers, exhibitions, or hybrid projects that involve making art and contextualizing visual culture).
+Completes the capstone research project (i.e. research papers, exhibitions, or hybrid projects that involve making art and contextualizing visual culture).
 Prerequisite: Successful completion of Seminar in Art History I (ARH-464).
 ARH-494 Internship in Art History Investigates an area of interest related to the major, through voluntary field placement supervised by a faculty member of the Art and Art History department.
 A minimum of 140 hours on-site experience is required.
 P/NP basis only.
 Prerequisites: declared major in art history, junior standing, and consent of department chair.